Skip to content

 Connector Overview

-Connectors are specialized adapter microservices designed to translate events from the NSPS into format-specific requests required for interaction with external network systems.
-Each ES integration necessitates a dedicated connector implementation, ensuring flexibility and specialization.
+Connectors are microservices designed to translate events from the NSPS into format-specific requests compatible with external network systems.
+Each external system requires its own connector.

 Role and Key Responsibilities

-The NSPS connector plays a critical role in ensuring seamless data exchange between the internal NSPS platform and various external services.
+The NSPS connector handles data exchange between NSPS and external systems.
 Its primary functions include:

-• Data Transformation and Mapping: Converting data from the internal NSPS event format into the appropriate format required by the target ES.
+• Data Transformation: Converts event data from NSPS into the format required by the target external system.

-• Error Handling and Status Reporting: Effectively managing errors that occur during event processing or interaction with the ES, and reporting status accordingly.
+• Error Handling and Status Reporting: Manages errors that occur during event processing or interaction with the external system, and reports status back to NSPS.

-• Logging of Interactions: Maintaining detailed records of all interactions with the ES for auditing, monitoring, and debugging purposes.
+• Logging of Interactions: Records all interactions with the external system for auditing, monitoring, and debugging.

 The "One Connector – One External System" Principle

 A fundamental design principle for NSPS connectors is the one-to-one relationship between a connector and an external system.
-This means that each integration with the ES requires the development and deployment of a separate connector.
+This means that each external system requires its own dedicated connector.
 This approach ensures:

 • Specialization: The connector can be precisely tailored to the unique requirements and API of a specific external system.